CLI Reference

 fragments build # Compile .contract.json files into fragments.json

-fragments dev # Start local viewer to browse components
+fragments view # Generate a static HTML viewer to browse components

 Setup